pfac/demo-spring-security/README.md

 In this project we have a Messenger service, which is only accessible to regular users.
 Administrators are not authorized to access this service (I know, doesn't make sense, but it doesn't really matter).

 Configured authentication providers:
 * In memory, configured in `SecurityConfiguration`.
-Usernames start with `mem`
+Usernames start with `mem`.
 * JDBC, through an embedded H2 database.
-Usernames start with `db`
+Usernames start with `db`.
 * Custom JDBC, through the same embedded H2 database but using completely distinct tables.
-Usernames are replaced with emails ending in `@example.org`
+Usernames are replaced with emails ending in `@example.org`.
+* LDAP, through an embedded LDAP server.
+Usernames start with `ldap`.

 Built-in users: